pcdeadeasy/NetworkDirect/README.md

 - cd build
   - Run cmake -G "Visual Studio 15 2017 Win64" ..
   - cmake --build . --target dmrpingpong

+## Using bprep and bbld
+- bprep // Run this to create a build directory and runs cmake -G for VS
+- bbcl <projectname> // using this to build specific projects like dmrpingpong

 ## Prerequisites